Leadership

 Negus Manna

-Lāna’i President
+Lāna’i Chapter President

 Negus Manna, a farmer on Lāna’i, is known simply as Manna (Mana).
 He has been continuously studying agriculture in the Hawaiian Islands and has several years of growing experience within Maui, Oahu, and Lāna’i.